tuliren/react-nd/notes/01-03-state-management.md

 ## Update `state`
 - Use `setState` to update `state`.
-- Re;act will know the change and call `render` to re-render the component.
+- React will know the change and call `render` to re-render the component.
 - Two ways to use this function.
   - Pass in an object with the new value for the property to be updated.
 This object will be merged to the `state`.
   - Pass in a function and update the property based on previous `state` and `props`.
 The return value of this function will be merged to the `state`.